Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 2. The Eraser Trick: For scuff marks, use a specialized suede eraser (or a clean white pencil eraser).
 Rub gently to lift the mark.

-3. Vinegar for Stains: If there is a stubborn stain, dip a cloth in white vinegar and lightly dab (don’t soak).
+3. Vinegar for Stains: If there is a stubborn stain, dip a cloth in white vinegar and lightly dab (do not soak).
 It will smell for a minute but evaporates quickly.

 4. Waterproofing: Always spray new suede shoes with a protector spray before wearing them.

-Sometimes the shoes aren’t dirty, they just… smell.
+Sometimes the shoes are not dirty, they just… smell.
 This is usually caused by bacteria breeding in sweat trapped in the foam.
-You don’t always need a full wash to fix this.
+You do not always need a full wash to fix this.

 Here is how to remove the smell from shoes effectively: